DavyJonesLocker/client_side_validations/README.markdown

 Other than that, everything else should work as normal.

-Be default the latest version of SimpleForm will attach HTML5 Form Validators.
+By default the latest version of SimpleForm will attach HTML5 Form Validators.
 Client Side Validations will turn off the HTML5 Form Validators if a given form is told to use Client Side Validations.

+## Legal ##

 Brian Cardarella &copy; 2011